 Got up to wash.
 Left my room and walked down the cold hall to the bathroom.
-A fellow worker faced a mirror and shaved with a rusted blade.
+A fellow worker was facing a mirror and shaving with a rusted blade.
 We weren’t allowed to keep beards, but I’d shaven yesterday and could get away with stubble roughening my cheeks.

 That was all anyone talked about.
-Well, life was either spent working or dreaming, and talking about what commands we’d inputted at the factory wasn’t exactly a more interesting topic.
+Well, life was either spent working or dreaming, and talking about what commands we’d inputted into the fabricators wasn’t exactly a more interesting topic.

 “The usual.”
-I doused my face with discolored sink water.
-It burned slightly.
+I doused my face with brownish sink water.
+It stung slightly.

 “Oh?
 You’re up early, though.
 Had a fight with the wife?
 What was her name again?”

-The wife, whom I’d deleted to make space for the lightblade training program, was always agreeable…too agreeable.
-Dream companions, as far as I knew, were programmed that way, so I assumed Rahal must’ve been joking when he asked if we’d had a fight.
+The wife, whom I’d deleted to make space for the lightblade training program, was always agreeable… too agreeable.
+Dream companions, as far as I knew, were programmed that way.

 “Oh yeahhh.
 My mother’s name was Prisaya.
 Not liking the image.
 Say no more.”
-Rahal snorted water out of his nose.
+Rahal snorted water up and out of his nose.

-Rahal also had a bit of ear missing, like a dog that had survived a fight: never told me what happened, but it gave his face character, as did the pockmarks beneath his too-round eyes.
+Rahal also had a bit of upper ear missing, like a dog that had survived a fight.
+He’d never told me what happened, but it gave his face character, as did the pockmarks beneath his round eyes.

-“I was searching this underwater shipwreck for the forty-fifth time,” he said.
+“I was searching this underwater shipwreck for the fifth time,” he said.
 “Saw a golden mermaid — didn’t know my dream stone had one in its memory.
 Weird, eh?
-But when I tried to find her, there was some kind of…error, and I woke up.
+But when I tried to follow her, there was some kind of… error, and I woke up.
 Couldn’t go back to sleep.”

-I stuck my wet fingers in my tear ducts, tried to rub the tiredness away.
+I stuck my wet fingers beneath my eyes and tried to rub the tiredness away.
 “Mermaids?
 Really?”
 I’d seen bears dancing on sharks in my dream stone, but that was because it’d been modified.
 “Why would an error manifest that way?”

 “Manifest.
 Look at you using a thousand emiril word.
 Hah!”

 I disrobed and used a bucket and pail to wash myself.
 No soap today — there hadn’t been any for three months.
 Whatever factories produced soap in Maniza had probably been converted to making weapons.
 Same reason we barely had food to eat.
-What was happening in the outside world…was Emperor Sanga going to war, or was he just being paranoid as usual?
+What was happening in the outside world… was Emperor Sanga going to war?

-Rahal buttoned on his uniform: a sleeveless, navy shirt and loose, navy pants.
-A few weeks ago, I’d been like him: content in my lot.
+Rahal buttoned on his uniform: a sleeveless navy shirt and loose navy pants.
+He brushed his shoulders and buttoned his collar, obviously trying to look somewhat decent.
+A few days ago, I’d been like him, content enough to go through the motions of daily life.
 As content as one could be in hell.
 Living for my dreams, living for something false.
 Though for Rahal and the others, perhaps dreams were more real than the waking world.